 - 2. Unplug the connector from bulb. - 3.
 Press the spring clip and disengage the bulb. - 4.
 Remove the bulb from the reflector housing. - When fitting a new bulb, engage the lugs in the recesses on the reflector and press the bulb into position. - 6.
 Plug the connector onto bulb. - 7.
 Place the protective cover in the right position and close it.

-Headlight Aim
+Headlamp Aim

-If the headlights need to be re-aimed, it is recommended that the vehicle is taken to a Holden dealer for service, because it is related with safety.
+If the headlamps need to be re-aimed, it is recommended that the vehicle is taken to a Holden dealer.

 Front Turn Signal Lamps